Knowing the right questions to ask the interview panel in a teacher or any other education interview is imperative to landing a job offer.

 How to Determine the Right Questions to Ask

 First, only ask questions you can’t find an answer to after thoroughly researching the school district.
-For instance, information about the student population of the school can easily be found on the school website.
+For instance, information about the school’s student population can easily be found on the school website.

 Think carefully about what questions you would like answered, make them genuine, and realize that it is always advantageous to a couple of questions.
 Don’t try to dominate the meeting with your questions.

 Practice asking questions you created in front of a mirror the day before the meeting.
-Write your questions down and bring them to the interview as a reminder of what questions you’d like to ask.
+Write your questions down and bring them to the interview to remind you what questions you’d like to ask.

 This will show the interviewers that you are a team player and have the skills and ambition to participate in extracurricular activities.
 Furthermore, it communicates you are willing to put in extra effort (hours) into your position.